 Electric grid facilities should also consider compliance with NERC CIP-013-1 in the framework of Executive Order 14017 on America’s Supply Chains, which provides a roadmap for transitioning the energy sector to a climate- and environment-friendly context.

 A report by the Department of Energy underscores that “as the energy sector grows increasingly globalized, complex, and digitized, the supply chain for digital components of energy systems – including software, virtual platforms and services, and data – is facing greater threats.
 Nearly all digital components of U.S. energy sector systems are vulnerable to cyber supply chain instability, stemming from a variety of causes and shared among a broad set of interdependent stakeholders.”

 Digital assets across systems in the energy sector have been attacked and exploited by increasingly skilled cyber adversaries.
 National security concerns from hostile nations with advanced cyber and intelligence capabilities as well as threats from criminal actors using supply chain attacks like to the SolarWinds supply chain breach in 2020 are among the major cyber dangers.

 What Are the Requirements?

-NERC CIP-013-1 purpose is “to mitigate cyber security risks to the reliable operation of the BES by implementing security controls for supply chain risk management of BES Cyber Systems.”
-To achieve its purpose, CIP-013-1 mandates responsible entities to “develop one or more documented supply chain cyber security risk management plan(s) for high and medium impact BES Cyber Systems.”
+The purpose of NERC CIP-013-1 standard is “to mitigate cyber security risks to the reliable operation of the BES by implementing security controls for supply chain risk management of BES Cyber Systems.”
+To achieve its purpose, CIP-013-1 mandates responsible entities to develop documented supply chain cybersecurity risk management plan(s) for high and medium impact BES Cyber Systems.
 These plans must be reviewed and approved every 15 months by a CIP Senior Manager.

 CIP-013-1 Compliance Challenges